 Delaware Statutory Trusts (DSTs) as alternative investments provide possible advantages for real estate investors but there are a couple of things to consider as you invest your thousands of dollars into this complex investment vehicle.
-Some of these include the eligibility of investors, tax treatments, investment objectives amongst others.
+Some of these include, the eligibility of investors, tax treatments, investment objectives, and risks amongst others.

 Investors looking to invest or already Investing in DSTs require adequate information so in order to make the right decisions.
 Let’s get into the details of important aspects of investing in DSTs that every investor should know and consider.